misarb/tuningPIDNN/README.md

 ## Tuning PID controller with Neural Network for manipilateur Robot 3DDL
-in this repo we create an adaptive PID with neural network to correct erreur in real time and we focus in this project on robotic manipulator Arm with 3DDL
+in this repo we create an adaptive PID with neural network to correct erreur in real time of a robotic manipulator Arm with 3DDL

-#Nerual Network tested with second order system
+# Nerual Network tested with second order system

 ## 1- result for step
 ![](img/step2.png)